Clustered Graph Matching for Label Recovery and Graph Classification: Conclusion and discussion

 \section{Conclusion and discussion}

 We investigate strategies for recovering the vertex labels of an out-of-sample graph by using the information in a collection of vertex-aligned in-sample graphs.
 In both theory and synthetic/real data simulations, we explore the effectiveness of recovering the out-of-sample graph vertex labels by matching it to the in-sample collection at three levels of granularity.
-While it is often the case that the best method is to match the out-of-sample graph to all individual in-sample graphs and take the labels according to the matching result with smallest loss function, often this is too computationally expensive and is computationally impractical.
+While it can be the case that the best method is to match the out-of-sample graph to all individual in-sample graphs and take the labels according to the matching result with smallest loss function, often this is too computationally expensive and the data-smoothing inherent to clustered matching often yields better alignment than the fine-grain matching.
 At the other end of the granularity spectrum, in both theory and practice we demonstrate that labeling the out-of-sample graph by matching it to the full average of all in-sample graphs can yield poor label recovery, especially in settings where there are significant differences in the structures across the in-sample graphs.

 Our proposed matching algorithm is a compromise between these two extremes.
 Our ``clustered matching" involves matching the out-of-sample graph individually to each class's average and labeling it via the matching result with smallest loss function.
 A consequence of our theory is that given high enough fidelity classes, under mild model conditions the clustered matching will recover the right cluster and the right alignment with high probability.
 We also used both simulated as well as real world data to demonstrate the validity of the proposed algorithm as well as the advantage of clustered matching compared to the fine-grain and coarse-grain strategies outlined in Section \ref{sec:problem_form}.